TransKat/SylveonBot/README.md

 # Where are the Sylveon images sourced from?
-The pictures are generally sourced from @SylveonXII on Twitter.
+The pictures are generally sourced from @SylveonXIII on Twitter.
 The images themselves are fetched from my webserver.